- Wine Cases

-This Blanco tequila can then be aged in barrels where it takes on increasingly complex flavours with good reposado or anejo tequilas displaying those wood characteristics of vanilla and spice and smokiness.Resposado means rested and this has been aged in oak for between 2 and 12 months and should strike a balance between agave and wood character.
-Anejo translates as ‘aged’ and these spend a minimum of one year in barrel and display smoother richer flavours.
+This blanco tequila can then be aged in barrels where it takes on increasingly complex flavours with good reposado or añejo tequilas displaying those wood characteristics of vanilla and spice and smokiness.Resposado means ‘rested’ and this has been aged in oak for between two and twelve months and should strike a nice balance between agave and wood character.
+Añejo translates as ‘aged’ and these spend a minimum of one year in barrel and display smoother richer flavours.

 When it comes to selecting a good tequila, make sure to look out for the term ‘100% agave’.
 This means the tequila has been made only from the blue agave plant, without the addition of any other juices like cane sugar, and it will show the most smoothness and agave character.
 If you’re looking for some quality sipping tequila and want to experience the different levels of aging and how it affects the taste of the final spirt, Patrón is an excellent range of premium tequilas to try.